 About twenty years later (1902 to 1925) a group of hogs in Iowa and Nebraska by cooperative effort and under the leadership of Mr. John Schulte of Norway, IA, developed a strain of swine they, too named Herefords.

 In 1934, sponsored by the Polled Hereford Cattle Registry Association located in Des Moines, Iowa, the National Hereford Hog Record Association was organized.
 About one hundred selected animals from the herd of Mr. John Schulte of Norway, Iowa; Mr. A.J.
 Way of New Sharon, Iowa; Mr. Henry Weimers of Diller, Nebraska; G.P.
 Rue of Nickerson, Nebraska; and P.W.
-Mitchell of Van Meter, Iowa; were selected as foundation stock for original registry.
+Mitchell of Van Meter, Iowa; were selected as foundation stock for the original registry.

-The life blood of our Hereford Breed of hogs is its breeders.
+The life blood of our Hereford breed of hogs is its breeders.
 Breeders progress and prosperity depends on the kind of hogs raised.
-The modern-day Hereford Hog is not only futuristic but also performance and production driven.
+The modern-day Hereford hog is not only futuristic but also performance and production driven.
 Breeders have done an excellent job of matching phenotype differences to develop the 21st century “modern” look combining muscularity, structure, soundness, with their noted carcass traits of meat quality.
 This gives everyone a profitable and enjoyable experience with Herefords.

-Welcome to the exciting World of the Hereford Swine.
+Welcome to the exciting world of the Hereford swine.